PokerHigh Facebook Icon Texas Holdem | Online Poker Game | PokerHigh

 • Fold: is the act of removing one's hand from a situation.

-If a player chooses to fold, he or she is no longer in the game and is not eligible to win the current hand.
+If a player chooses to fold in poker games like Texas Holdem, he or she is no longer in the game and is not eligible to win the current hand.

 The maximum amount a player can raise is determined by the game being played.